d-khan/assembly/condition-instructions/Activity.md

 ## What to submit?

 1. Draw a flowchart of your thought process.
 I found this [online flowchart website](http://www.draw.io/) very useful.
-However, you can use any application of your choice.
+Either use an online flowchart (as mentioned) or handwritten.
+No other forms are accepted.
 (1 mark)
 2. What were your challenges in performing the lab (from design to the implementation phases)?
 (1 mark)
 3. Working and error-free code.
 (8 marks)